Read this guide some top tips for planning a holiday with a medical condition. You'll be able to enjoy your next trip with peace of mind!

 That way you can keep an eye on your blood pressure whilst you’re away and ensure that it remains within a safe blood pressure range.

 If you’re flying, stay hydrated!
-The air in an aircraft is very dry, and if you do have a few glasses of alcohol, don’t forget the increased affect it can have in the pressurised cabin.
+The air in an aircraft is very dry, and if you do have a few glasses of alcohol, don’t forget the increased effect it can have in the pressurised cabin.